 Specify the X and Y spacing of the output pixels in any of the selected units.
 These pixel dimensions will be translated into the units of the display projection during export.
 The Use Current Screen Pixel Size button will update the X and Y values to the dimensions of the map display.
 Use Last Exported Sample Spacing will update the X and Y values to the most recent export resolution.

 If you want to generate a GeoTIFF file corresponding to a particular scale relative to the selected DPI value (see below), you can check the Export at the Fixed Scale option and then specify the scale to use.
 For example, if you specify a scale value of 25000, each inch in the output (an inch being the number of pixels equal to the specified DPI value) will be approximately equivalent to 25,000 inches on the ground.

 The DPI Value to Save in Image option allows you to specify a DPI (dots per inch) value to save in the TIFF header.
 Some software, in particular graphics editing software, makes use of this value when sizing TIFF files for printout.
 Specifying the default value of 0 will result in the DPI tag not being saved to the TIFF file at all.

 The Compression selection allows you to select what type of compression to use for the selected export file type.
+The compression setting will default to the last used value, or LZW Compression.
 The available compression types are as follows: